Xkonti/NimForUE-docs/src/content/docs/start/debug.md

 ---
-title: Debug
+title: Debugging
-description:
+description: Tips on debugging
 ---

-By default `nue` builds your game in release mode which will strip symbols from your binaries.

-This is what you want most of the time but for debug purposes you should build using `nue game --debug` so that stacktrace provide valuable informations.
+By default `nue` builds your game in release mode which strips symbols away from the binaries.
+This is what you want most of the time, but for debug purposes you should build using `nue game --debug`.
+This way you'll retain meaningful stack traces whenever errors happen.